akkocah/aws-devops-workshop/aws/hands-on/README.md

 ## Please do not forget to terminate instances and services like Load Balancer after finished the Hands-on
 ** **
+You can find detailed info about the hands-on in the MD files after the click the links.

 List of hands-on trainings within AWS workshop as follows;